wilsonte-umich/mdi-suite-template/shared/modules/README.md

 ```

 Thus, you assign a name to the module that is most informative in
 the context of your pipeline.
-You can also declare an 'order' and
+You can also declare an `order` and
-'thread' appropriate to your pipeline, as these are never set by
+`thread` appropriate to your pipeline, as these are never set by
 the module.
 Do not set any of the other typical config values
 associated with actions (e.g., optionFamilies), they are defined
 by the module.
-Similarly, _global definitions are not applied
+Similarly, `_global` definitions are not applied
 to shared action modules, which are intended to be self-contained.

 When writing an action module, use this format: